 The CHF 2.3 billion decrease in market risk RWA was mainly due to the exit of the majority of the correlation trading portfolio in Corporate Center - Non-core, partly offset by an increase in the Investment Bank related to stressed value-at-risk.
 Incremental operational risk RWA based on the supplemental operational risk capital analysis mutually agreed to by UBS and FINMA increased by CHF 1.3 billion to CHF 25.8 billion as of 30 June 2014.
-The CHF 0.5 billion increase in credit risk RWA was due to increases of CHF 3.8 billion in the Investment Bank, mainly due to a CHF 2.7 billion increase related to exposures to Corporates which was primarily driven by temporarily higher RWA arising from aged trade settlements and from an increase in originated commercial real estate loans in advance of securitization, and CHF 1.1 billion in Corporate Center - Core Functions.
-These increases were largely offset by a reduction of CHF 4.1 billion in Corporate Center - Non-core and Legacy Portfolio.
+The CHF 0.5 billion increase in credit risk RWA was due to increases of CHF 3.8 billion in the Investment Bank, mainly due to a CHF 2.7 billion increase related to exposures to Corporates which was primarily driven by temporarily higher RWA arising from aged trade settlements and from an increase in originated commercial real estate loans in advance of securitization, and CHF 1.1 billion in Corporate Center -Core Functions.
+These increases were largely offset by notes, for which no accrual was required in a prior period.
+In addition, the second quarter included an accrual of CHF 30 million for future dividend payments triggered by the dividend payment to UBS shareholders in May 2014.